drug-design/course/docs/chapters/protein-ligand-binding.md

 #### 2

-The structure of this complex reveals a very complimentary steric fit between the ligand and the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-mode-biotin-streptavidin-24-b5ab75b9'><i class='fa fa-play' aria-hidden='true'></i></button>The structure of this complex reveals a very complimentary steric fit between the ligand and the protein.
 Most of the accessible solvent surface of biotin is buried within streptavidin.
 The only exposed solvent group of biotin is the carboxylate.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer